MESH-Research/invenio-stats-dashboard/README.md

         "title": "Statistics Dashboard",
         "description": "This is the global stats dashboard.", "maxHistoryYears": 15,
+        "show_title": True,
+        "show_description": False,
     },
     "community": {
         "title": "Community Statistics Dashboard",
         "description": "This is the community stats dashboard.", "maxHistoryYears": 15,
+        "show_title": True,
+        "show_description": False,
     },
 }
 ```

+#### Title and description display

+The title and description display in different places for the global and community dashboards.
+For the global dashboard, the title and description are displayed in the page subheader, while for the community dashboard they display at the top of the dashboard sidebar.

+The `show_title` and `show_description` options can be used to control whether the title and description are displayed for the global and community dashboards.

 ## Statistics